WinkPay POS Integration

 |---|---|---|

-sdkEnvironment | "stage" | "stage" or "prod".
-Selects baked-in URLs for the auth, payment, and palm APIs.
+sdkEnvironment | "stage" | "qa", "stage", or "prod".
+Selects the backend endpoints the SDK talks to.
 Any other value throws. |

-enableHttpsServer | false | Starts the Ktor HTTPS server on serverPort for wireless POS integration (POS_INTEGRATION.md).
-Off by default — enabling it costs ~30–50 MB of RAM (Netty thread pools, direct ByteBuffers, TLS). |
+enableHttpsServer | false | Starts the local HTTPS server on serverPort for the wireless POS integration path.
+Off by default — enabling it costs ~30–50 MB of RAM. |

 serverPort | 8443 | TCP port for the wireless server. |